Smudge202/smudge202.github.io/_posts/2016-04-28-console-services.md

 It's time to start extending the imported `CommandLineApplication`.
 The class is `internal`, but because it's packaged as a build time source package, that's fine; it's considered `internal` to our application too.
 We can't edit the imported code directly, but we can inherit from the class.
 I chose to create a class that is also called `CommandLineApplication` which may add to confusion, so you can call it something else if you're struggling with the ambiguous naming.

-In order to add services to our bootstrapper, we can add a couple simple members to our inherited `CommandLineApplication` (note, you'll need to add `Microsoft.Extensions.DependencyInjection` to your `project.json` dependencies:
+In order to add services to our bootstrapper, we can add a couple simple members to our inherited `CommandLineApplication` (note, you'll need to add `Microsoft.Extensions.DependencyInjection` to your `project.json` dependencies):

 ```c#
 using Microsoft.Extensions.DependencyInjection;